Street Vending Collaborative for Health, Safety, and Economic Mobility

 # Type Name Baseline Target

-Objective Description Create culturally competent educational materials that will be used in engagement strategies and will be offered in-language to assist vendors with permits, small business resources, and best practices for operation on the sidewalks.
+Objective Description Create culturally competent educational materials that will be used in engagement strategies and will be offered in different languages to assist vendors with permits, small business resources, and best practices for operation on the sidewalks.

-Activity Description DPH Collaborative Educational Materials 1-Pager on SB 972 Overview for General Audience 1-Pager Class Permit FAQ - Cottage food A & B info 1-Pager Health Permit Exemption for prepacked NPH foods 1-Pager Prepackaged non-potentially hazardous food & Prepackaged potentially hazardous food 1 - Pager Food that requires limited preparation & Food that requires preparation with raw meat, raw poultry or raw fish 1 - Pager - Fruit Carts Do's and Don'ts 1 - Hot Holding Cart Do’s and Dont’s Health and food safety standards per the California Retail Food Code Health permit requirements as required by the Los Angeles County Department of Public Health (DPH) Public Works American Disabilities Act (ADA) SIDEWALK VENDING: Your Rights & the Rules of the Road Road-Right-of-Way Compliance as enforced by DPW Compliance w/ Illicit Dumping and Appropriate Wast DRP Collaborative Educational Materials - Selling on Private Property (permit guide)
+Activity Description DPH Collaborative Educational Materials 1-Pager on SB 972 Overview for General Audience 1-Pager Class Permit FAQ - Cottage food A & B info 1-Pager Health Permit Exemption for prepacked NPH foods 1-Pager Prepackaged non-potentially hazardous food & Prepackaged potentially hazardous food 1 - Pager Food that requires limited preparation & Food that requires preparation with raw meat, raw poultry or raw fish 1 - Pager - Fruit Carts Do's and Don'ts 1 - Hot Holding Cart Do’s and Don'ts Health and food safety standards per the California Retail Food Code Health permit requirements as required by the Los Angeles County Department of Public Health (DPH) Public Works American Disabilities Act (ADA) SIDEWALK VENDING: Your Rights & the Rules of the Road Road-Right-of-Way Compliance as enforced by DPW Compliance w/ Illicit Dumping and Appropriate Waste Disposal DRP Collaborative Educational Materials - Selling on Private Property (permit guide) Sidewalk Vending Registration Certificate Flyer (SVRC)

 Indicators